pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

     :language: sql
     :linenos:

-The following query will give the results with the source vertex ,target vertex , edge id, cost, aggregate cost.
+The following query will give the results with the source vertex, target vertex, edge id, aggregate cost.

 .. literalinclude:: ../scripts/un_sdg/sdg7/all_exercises_sdg7.sql
     :start-after: -- list_of_edges_with_costs